lauringlab/variant_pipeline/tutorial/README.md

 ```bash
  gunzip fastq_original/*.gz
  ```
 This will unzip all the gzipped files in the current directory.
-It might take awhile if there are a lot (minutes).
+It might take a while if there are a lot (minutes).

 *Note:You can copy and rename zipped files by adding a -gz tag to the renaming command. (see the help option for more details.)*